 Keep in mind though, when you leave the management of your assets to experts, you’ll be giving up direct control over your investments for convenience.

 In recent years, REITs have performed better than physical residential properties.
 Here’s how residential properties fared over the past few years:

 |Private residential properties||-4.0%||-3.7%||-3.1%||1.1%||7.9%|

 Residential property prices have been rather flat for the period between 2013 and 2017, with private properties only picking up in the first half of 2018.

-By contrast, the SGX S-REIT 20 Index (an index that measures the performance of the largest REITs on the SGX) reported an annualised total return (i.e. including dividends) of 6.4% over the past 5 years.
-If you had continually reinvested all your dividends, your compounded annual return would be around 10%.
+By contrast, the SGX S-REIT 20 Index (an index that measures the performance of the largest REITs on the SGX) reported an annualised total return (i.e. including dividends) of 6.2% over 5 years in 2018.
+If you had continually reinvested all your dividends from 2012 to 2017, your compounded annual return would have been around 10%.